Translate

 Closing Thoughts:

 Thus, this first blessed assurance or golden-ring of salvation is rooted in the eternal love God had for each of His people.
-Only God could design a salvation at is all at once rooted in His pre-eternal love and Sovereign purposes of grace and the need for sinners to whom the Gospel comes to believe, repent and be saved.
+Only God could design a salvation that is all at once rooted in His pre-eternal, loving purposes of grace and which requires the consequent response of faith and repentance to receive such a salvation.
 As the Baptist Faith and Message notes:

 "Election is the gracious purpose of God, according to which He regenerates, justifies, sanctifies, and glorifies sinners.
 It is consistent with the free agency of man, and comprehends all the means in connection with the end."